DPS0340/DPS0340/README.md

 And I'm always looking forward to task :D **Money Matters!** Mainly Android, Arduino, Web.

+## Prefer IDE

+VS Code: Such a good editor
+Emacs(Spacemacs): Gave me awesome exeperience
+Vim: For god's sake, Vim's system and shortcut is perfect! please don't underestimate it Intellij Family: Stable and Reliable, Comfortable Like Airbus A380

 ## Finally..

 Also visit [My Blog](https://dps0340.github.io/)!